garycheung13/garycheung13-ux-portfolio/content/project/moment.md

 With more time, I would have loved to:

-* Expand the scope of the app to work with other types of stress.
+* Expand the app to work with other types of stress.
 We limited our scope due to time constraints, but I would love to explore what possibilities are available for different stress experiences.
 * Conduct interviews with stress management experts.
 This was something that got left out due to time and I believe that this would enhance future iterations the design.
 * Conduct usability tests and iterate on the UI.
 Our team did not have much experience designing screens for wearables.
 I’d love to conduct a usability test to validate the UI’s usability.